AmeliaLis/vms-vs-containers-project/README.md

 `ansible-playbook -i /home/amelia_user/hosts.ini ./vm-4/db-vm4.yaml -kK` - it will ask for sudo password

 ## Next steps
-- add ansible step to execute sql files on postgres

 - add ansible step to execute sql files on mssql
 - next steps to DOCKER! - think about bash script to run sql files - just to automate the process
 - create ansible playbooks to run seperate bashscript with execution on docker instances - just to have timings, thanks to the ansible callbacks